-There are no listed buildings, Historic Parks or Conservation Areas in the proposed development area.
-However, to the south is located All Saints' Church (TQ 96 SW 7), a Scheduled Monument 1011768.
+There are no listed buildings, no Historic Parks or Conservation Areas in the proposed development site.

 5.3 Prehistoric (Palaeolithic, Mesolithic, Neolithic and Bronze Age)

 The Palaeolithic represents the earliest phases of human activity in the British Isles, up to the end of the last Ice Age.
 Palaeolithic dated material occurs in north and east Kent, especially along the Medway and Stour Valleys.
 The Palaeolithic presence within the assessment area has not been found.